Consensys/signers/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Signers Code of Conduct](CODE-OF-CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [private@pegasys.tech].
+Please report unacceptable behavior to [private-quorum@consensys.net].

 ## I just have a quick question

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-* [Signers documentation]
-* [Gitter]
+* [Discord]

 ## How To Contribute
 ### Reporting Bugs